 Investigation of the Hypertensive Child

 The level and urgency of investigation depend on the rapidity of onset, severity, and age.
-The younger the child, and the more severe the hypertension, the more likely there is an underlying cause.
-Initial investigation is focussed on the kidneys, as 80% have a renal abnormality.
+The younger the child and the more severe the hypertension, the more likely there is an underlying cause.
+Initial investigation is focused on the kidneys, as 80% have a renal abnormality, particularly in younger children.
 You must also search for evidence of end organ damage.

 In children and adolescents with moderate to severely elevated BMI, extensive investigations may not be necessary in the absence of kidney disease.